gvwilson/thirdbit/src/fiction/makers-return/index.md

 Dockety and Beevy slowed to a stop as they came around the corner and retracted their wheels so that they could walk the rest of the way across the town square.
-Nash's hand twitched toward the holster on his hip, but Special Blazes seemed unbothered by the bots' arrival.
+Nash's hand twitched toward the holster on his hip when Mouse suddenly appeared from underneath Beevy, but Special Blazes seemed unbothered by the bots' arrival.

 "Good morning, Special,"